microdotblog/help.micro.blog/_posts/2016-01-26-cross-posting-twitter.markdown

 ---
-title:  "Cross-posting to Twitter, Medium, and Facebook"
+title:  "Cross-posting to Twitter, Medium, Mastodon, and more"
 date:   2016-01-26 07:00:00
 description: Write on your microblog and copy to other social networks.
 ---

 Now that you have a blog that contains all your microblog posts, you can wire it up to Twitter to automatically cross-post them as tweets.
 You’re _writing on your own site first_, but the posts still go out to your Twitter followers.
 You can also enable cross-posting to Facebook.

-Micro.blog comes with built-in, native Twitter cross-posting.
+Micro.blog comes with built-in, native cross-posting to Twitter, Facebook, Medium, LinkedIn, and Mastodon.
 You can access it under the “Edit Feeds & Cross-posting” button on your account.

 Next to the RSS feed you would like to automatically cross-post, just click the “Add Twitter” link.
-You’ll be prompted to authorize your Twitter account.
+You’ll be prompted to authorize your Twitter account, or an account on another service.

 Once enabled, any new posts (after you enable cross-posting) will be sent to Twitter, with these rules: